It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 (4)Don’t know your IP address?
 Google ‘what is my address’.

-Another way to resolve it is by adding the code line to the config.php file.
+Another way to resolve it is by adding a code line to the config.php file.

 define('JETPACK_IP_ADDRESS_OK', 'YOUR IP ADDRESS');